renebarto/baremetal/doc/boards/raspberrypi/raspberrypi-baremetal.md

 ## SoC for each board {#RASPBERRY_PI_BAREMETAL_DEVELOPMENT_SOC_FOR_EACH_BOARD}

-The Raspberry Pi and Odroid boards uses different types and versions of SoC (System-on-Chip)
+The Raspberry Pi boards uses different types and versions of SoC (System-on-Chip)

 | Board                          | SoC       | Processor              | Number of cores |
 |--------------------------------|-----------|------------------------|-----------------|